University of Technology Sydney

 Teaching and learning strategies

 This subject makes use of CANVAS to provided guided learning materials throughout the subject.
 The site is organised into topics and students are to prepare each topic by reviewing any relevant material available on Canvas for each session and complete any associated tasks before attending the corresponding session.
 Each week, the formal activities will be a 2 hour lecture-style workshop and a 2 hour computer lab.
-The lecture-style workshop is available on-campus and online; and recordings will be loaded to CANVAS following each session.
+The lecture-style workshop is available on-campus; and recordings will be loaded to CANVAS for each session.
 These sessions will include the presentation and discussion of key concepts as well as their application in worked examples.
 The 2 hour computer lab will be guided problem solving making use of Excel as a computational tool for statistical analysis on real data sets.
 There will be regular online exercises as per the Program for which feedback on student attempts is immediate.
 This provides formative assessment throughout the subject to guide and aid learning.

 Content (topics)